21 – 29 March 2020

-Our first hotel is near Taroudant, south of the Atlas Mountains, a riad guest house with an amazing garden designed by Eric Ossart and Arnaud Maurières, well-known French garden architects and designers.
-We discover a good selection of private gardens nearby and visit the beautiful villa and garden of the late Chilean artist Claudio Bravo.
+Our first hotel is near Taroudant, south of the Atlas Mountains: Dar al Hossoun is a riad guest house with an amazing garden designed by Eric Ossart and Arnaud Maurières, well-known French garden architects and designers.
+We discover a good selection of private gardens nearby and visit the beautiful villa and estate of the late Chilean artist Claudio Bravo.

 Hotel Les Deux Tours in La Palmeraie is elegant and welcoming.
 Situated in the countryside near Marrakech, it is surrounded by extensive gardens with views to the mountains.
-We have selected a balance of intimate courtyard gardens with vibrant plants, colourful tiles and splashing water, and country gardens known as jnane (gardens of paradise) with an emphasis on orchards and decorative herb gardens.
-We also visit a number of newly created gardens that have emerged recently, and we add a fascinating day in the Atlas Mountains to complete the programme.
+The gardens we visit offer a balance between intimate courtyards with vibrant plants, colourful tiles and splashing water, and country gardens known as jnane (gardens of paradise) with an emphasis on orchards and decorative plantings of herbs.
+We also discover a number of newly created gardens that have emerged recently, and we add a fascinating day in the Atlas Mountains to complete the programme.

 Our group is small with about fifteen participants.
 We use a minibus, as most travel is very local except on the transfer morning through the Atlas.
 The flights are with Easyjet and include pre-booked upfront seating.

 The climate in March will be warm.
 Extra layers may be needed in the mountains.
 Lightweight clothing is recommended, with a waterproof jacket in case of a shower and good shoes/trainers for the mountain walk.